Samaritan's Purse: New York

 In cooperation with New York City's Mount Sinai Hospital, Samaritan's Purse constructed a 14 tent, 68-bed field hospital in Central Park on March 29, 2020, to increase Mount Sinai's surge capacity.
-Through April, over 190 people were treated there.
+Through April, over 315 people were treated there.
 By early May, all patients had been discharged, and there were plans to dismantle the tents.

 Criticism

 Before the field hospital opened, journalists, politicians and LGBTQ activists raised concerns that it was only recruiting Christian medical staff and that it would provide inadequate and discriminatory care.
-According to NBC News and Gothamist, volunteers are required to adhere to a statement of faith, agreeing to a definition of marriage as "exclusively the union of one genetic male and one genetic female" and acknowledging that "[God] will banish the unrighteous to everlasting punishment in hell."
+Volunteers are required to adhere to a statement of faith, which includes, among other points, a definition of marriage as "exclusively the union of one genetic male and one genetic female" A separate part of the statement affirms that “God will banish the unrighteous to everlasting punishment in hell.”
+Both of these reflect long-standing evangelical Christian beliefs, though critics argued that their inclusion raised concerns about potential discrimination in practice.
 New York Mayor Bill de Blasio stated that the presence of Samaritan's Purse was "very troubling," while New York State Senator Brad Hoylman told NBC News that he considered it "a shame that the federal government has left us in the position of having to accept charity from such bigots".
 Franklin Graham later responded to Hoylman's request for public reassurance by stating: "We do not make distinctions about an individual's religion, race, sexual orientation, or economic status.
 We certainly do not discriminate, and we have a decades-long track record that confirms just that."
-New York City's Commission on Human Rights closed an investigation into the hospital after finding no evidence it had discriminated against patients.
+Mount Sinai Health System also affirmed that Samaritan’s Purse adhered to its own non-discrimination policies, with a spokesperson noting that both organizations were “unified in our mission to provide the same world-class care to anyone and everyone who needs it.
+No questions asked.”
+New York City’s Commission on Human Rights subsequently closed an investigation into the hospital after finding no evidence it had discriminated against patients.
 The group's departure was hailed as a victory by LGBTQ rights activists.
-Volunteers are required to adhere to a statement of faith, agreeing to a definition of marriage as "exclusively the union of one genetic male and one genetic female" and acknowledging that "[God] will banish the unrighteous to everlasting punishment in hell."